 The NSM Strategic Plan focuses in six areas: Organizational Effectiveness, Engagement, Student Success, Faculty, Research, and Graduate Programs.
 The strategic priorities for each focus area, including initiatives and actions steps, are provided in the topic sections below.

-To obtain a full copy of the NSM Strategic Plan, including action steps and measurable targets, please contact Kathy Major, Executive Director of Communications, at email@example.com.
+To obtain a full copy of the NSM Strategic Plan, including action steps and measurable targets, please contact Ashley Askew, Director of Planning and Assessment, at email@example.com.

 The Overarching Goal for Organizational Effectiveness is to enhance the provision of services from the College in order to improve both efficiency and quality.
 This enhancement starts with a better alignment of responsibilities within the College leadership and extends to College standing committees and administrative departments.